ICCB-Cologne/medicc2/README.md

 MEDICC creates the following output files:

 * `_final_tree.new`, `_final_tree.xml`, `_final_tree.png`: The final phylogenetic tree in Newick and XML format as well as an image
-* `_pairwise_distances.tsv`: A NxN matrix (N being the number of samples) of pairwise distances calculated with the symmetric MEDICC2 distance
+* `_pairwise_distances.tsv`: A NxN matrix (N being the number of samples) of pairwise distances calculated with the symmetric MEDICC2 distance (from every pair of samples).
+This matrix is used to create the phylogenetic tree through neighbor joining.
+Note that this distance matrix is different from the distances in the final tree due to the inferred ancestral states present in tree; to get the pairwise distances from the final tree, we recommend using an external tool such as the "cophenetic.phylo" function from the "ape" package in R.
 * `_final_cn_profiles.tsv`: Copy-number profiles of the input as well as the newly internal nodes.
-Also includes additional information such as whether a gain or loss has happened
+Also includes additional information such as whether a gain or loss has happened.
 * `_cn_profiles.pdf`: Combined plot of the phylogenetic tree as well as the copy-number profiles of all samples (including the internal nodes)
 * `_branch_lengths.tsv`: List of all branches and their corresponding lenghts of the final tree
 * `_summary.tsv`: Contains summary information about the created tree.
 If the `--events` flag was set, this includes the WGD status.